Insurance

 Most PPO plans cover visits.
 However, United is not paying for telehealth visits at this time.

-Veterans Affairs Community Care Network (VA CCN)
+Veterans Affairs Community Care Network (VA CCN) East

 Out-of-network insurance